 Our Landmark THIS!
-Guide provides an overview and answers questions about local landmark designation.
+Guide (see below PDFs) provides an overview and answers questions about local landmark designation.
 It also offers tips on research, writing an architectural description, making the case for your site’s significance, and navigating the political process.
 We use the City of Los Angeles’s designation process for Historic-Cultural Monuments (HCM) as an example throughout, but the process as well as the kinds of information required applies to other communities and types of landmark designation.

 The Conservancy offers Landmark THIS! as a workshop, often in partnership with the City of Los Angeles Office of Historic Resources.
 This is a chance for those who have a building or site they want to pursue local landmark designation to learn more about the process, including how to fill out the forms, writing an architectural description, and understanding how best to make the case for your site.
 Check our events page for upcoming Landmark THIS! workshops.

 If you would like more technical assistance or have questions about local landmark designation, please contact the Conservancy at (213) 623-2489 or firstname.lastname@example.org.